 If you are a young engineer or student currently pursuing a qualification in the power industry, CIGRE UK NGN offers you the chance to increase your knowledge, network within the industry and further your career in the power system of today and tomorrow.

-A great first step towards full CIGRE membership, CIGRE-UK NGN offers you the chance to attend industry events, listen to lectures on technical papers and present your own research if you so wish, among other benefits.
+A great first step towards full CIGRE membership, CIGRE UK NGN offers you the chance to attend industry events, listen to lectures on technical papers and present your own research if you wish, among other benefits.

 It’s easy to apply and at least the first 3 years membership is free.
 You are also encouraged to get involved in all areas of the NGN including the CIGRE Session held every two years in Paris.

 Who Can Join?